Logo

 7.

-Slavoljub Muslin was not without a job for too long as in late March 2002 Levski Sofia sacked their coach Rudiger Abramczik mid-season and offered the job to the Serbian who promptly steered the team to the league and cup double in May He was sacked in April 2003 as Levski was trailing the leaders by 8 points in the domestic league.
+Slavoljub Muslin was not without a job for too long, as in late March 2002, Levski Sofia sacked their coach Rudiger Abramczik mid-season and offered the job to Slavoljub Muslin, who promptly steered the team to the league and cup double in May He was sacked in April 2003, as Levski were trailing the leaders by eight points in the domestic league.

 Related searches